quodlibet/quodlibet/docs/development/devenv.rst

     $ xattr -rd com.apple.quarantine ./QuodLibet.app/Contents

-The bundle includes `pip`, so you can always install additional packages (such as `flake8`, `pytest` and `flaky`, which would let you run the test suite):
+The bundle includes `pip`, so you can always install additional packages (such as `ruff`, `pytest` and `flaky`, for the test suite (or use Poetry)):

 ::

-    $ ./QuodLibet.app/Contents/MacOS/run -m pip install flake8 pytest flaky
+    $ ./QuodLibet.app/Contents/MacOS/run -m pip install ruff pytest flaky
     $ ./QuodLibet.app/Contents/MacOS/run <path_to_git_repo>/setup.py test

 If you want to run the tests with your own Python command, you'll need to install some additonal software